 However, there was quite a lot of noise about market volatility during the quarter, with many super funds reporting a negative impact on returns.

 Looking forward, the issues raised through the Royal Commission into Misconduct in Banking, Superannuation and Financial Services Industry, as well as findings from the recent Productivity Commission report, are likely to further damage confidence.

 The Retirement Confidence Index (RCI) was determined from an online survey conducted by CSBA, on behalf of Qantas Super.
-The survey was conducted from 17 to 25 November 2017 with 1,025 respondents participating.
+The survey was conducted from 26 March to 9 April 2018, with 1,009 respondents participating.

 Survey participants were selected from an online panel and had to meet the following requirements: be at least 18 years old, reside in Australia (either citizen or permanent resident) and have superannuation.

 To establish sufficient representation of the Australian population, quotas for gender, age, state and residential status were established according to the latest ABS census (2016).

 The sample of 1,009 yields a statistical precision of plus or minus 3 percentage points with 95% confidence the results would reflect the entire Australian adult population (aged 18 and above) if surveyed in its entirety.